Does Insurance Cover Therapy For Mental Health Services?

 Getty

-Studies on the efficacy and health benefits of online counseling found that it was more cost-effective and practical overall for conditions such as obsessive-compulsive disorder (OCD).
+Studies on the efficacy and health benefits of online therapy found that it was more cost-effective and practical overall for conditions such as obsessive-compulsive disorder (OCD).
 The APA also labels telehealth therapy as a promising new treatment that offers several essential health benefits to clients with any symptoms or mental health conditions.

 Takeaway

-Although insurance plans may not cover therapy with all therapists, therapy sessions, or types of mental healthcare, there are many options for finding low-cost therapy.
+Although insurance plans may not cover therapy with all therapists, therapy sessions, or types of mental healthcare, many options exist for finding low-cost therapy.
 You can try attending online therapy, visiting a sliding scale therapist, or reconsidering your insurance plan.
 If you want more information on what your particular plan covers, contact your policy and ask for guidance on finding a provider.
 Or, if you’d like to be matched with a licensed mental health professional who fits your needs and preferences, you can utilize an online therapy platform.

 Explore mental health and healing in therapy